2008–09 FC Basel season: Champions League

 Basel entered the Champions League in the Second Qualifying Round and were drawn against IFK Göteborg of Sweden.
 The first leg was on 30 July 2008 at Ullevi.
-After the first 90 minutes it was advantage for FC Basel 1893 because the Swiss champions scored an away goal in holding IFK Göteborg to a 1–1 draw in Sweden.
+After the first 90 minutes it was an advantage for FC Basel 1893 because the Swiss champions scored an away goal in holding IFK Göteborg to a 1–1 draw in Sweden.
 Benjamin Huggel scored for Basel, breaking the deadlock after 26 minutes, as he struck with a back-post header following Jürgen Gjasula's corner.
 However, the lead was only short as Jakob Johansson set up Thomas Olsson to restore parity just six minutes later.
 IFK were then played forwards but could not find a second goal.
 Likewise Basel had nothing to show for their late pressure as David Abraham, Gjasula and Huggel failed to net the ball with their chances, the end score remained 1–1.